zander-apalit/zander-apalit.github.io/readme.md

 # HOW TO HOST A RESUME USING JEKYLL
 ---
 ### PURPOSE
 The purpose of this readme page is to demonstrate hosting a resume using Github Pages.
-This process will make us of Jekyll to host the website, but it won't require any knowledge of Jekyll to complete.
+This process will make use of Jekyll to host the website, but it won't require any knowledge of Jekyll to complete.
 All of the editing can be done either through your Markdown editor or through Github Pages.
 This document additionally serves to demonstrate values present in Etter's _Modern Technical Writing_, namely the value of using a light markdown language, and the advantages of hosting a static website.

 ### PREREQUISITES
 This process will require two things:
 1. A resume formatted in Markdown.
-A guide to Markdown can be found in [More Resources](#-More-Resources)
+A guide to Markdown can be found in the **More Resources** section.
 2. A Github account.
 [Create an account here if you don't have one.](https://github.com/)

 ### INSTRUCTIONS